riscalab/NEXDEP-Nextflow_DNA_Epigenomic_Pipeline/README.md

 --ATAC : if you have atac-seq data, please specify this parameter

+--bisulfate_methylation : This parameter will let the pipeline know that you have a bisulfate experiment and fastq files that need to be processed/ aligned with that in mind.
+This parameter will also make deeptools use a bin size of 10 when creating bigwig and bedgraph files for visualization in IGV, the bedgraph file will also have the regions of zero coverage not reported for a cleaner view.
+This parameter will also make use of the tool MethylDackel to give back exact locations of the methylated Cytosines in a CpG context.

 --genome : give the path to the reference genome file you want to use. if you dont specify then the defualt hg19 genome will be used

 --PE : lets the pipeline know you have pair end data